 So, how do you know a site is responsive or mobile-friendly?

-Next, wait for the page to analyze the site URL and give you the result:
+Next, wait for the page to analyze the site URL and give you the result.
+You can then take action, if necessary.

 12. Study Competitors, Then Define Your Own Link Plan